Bear Sightings - Sights From Last Night

 Anthony Sain

-The Memphis Grizzlies defeated the Golden St. Warriors 122-102 Sunday evening lead by Jonas Valanciunas who finished with 31 points and 19 rebounds.
-Jaren Jackson Jr. added 21 points and Ja Morant chimed in with a 11 point, 10 assist double-double.
+The Memphis Grizzlies had a statement victory defeating the Houston Rockets 121-110.
+Ja Morant led the team with 26 points 8 assists and 4 rebounds.
+Dillon Brooks added 24 points, Jonas Valanciunas scored 19 and Jaren Jaren Jackson Jr. chimed in with 15.
 Here are the Sights of the Night!

 Jaren Jackson Jr. Locker Room Comments